Aristotle-Metadata-Enterprises/django-dual-sessions/README.md

 and authenticated user sessions, so your user-sessions table (and your database) doesn't fill with junk!

 # Quickstart
-1. Replace your Django session middlewar with django-dual session middleware.
+1. Replace your Django session middleware with django-dual session middleware.
 2. Set a backend in your `settings.py` for both unauthenticated and authenticated users.
 You need to set a `UNAUTH_SESSION_ENGINE` and and a `AUTH_SESSION_ENGINE`.